Agia Sophia Stadium: History

 In 1926, land in Nea Filadelfeia that was originally set aside for refugee housing was donated as a training ground for the Greek refugees.
 A stadium was built at the site in 1930, named "Nikos Goumas", and became the home ground of AEK Athens FC.

 In 2003, Giannis Granitsas, president of AEK at the time, advocated for demolishing the stadium at the interest of erecting a new one at the same location, citing that the stadium was seriously damaged from the 1999 Athens earthquake.
 His plan was to build a new stadium at the same site, which would include also a basketball indoor hall and a mall.
-The goal was for the stadium to be ready until the 2004 Summer Olympics.
+The goal was for the stadium to be ready in time for the 2004 Summer Olympics.

-However, shortly after the construction of the new stadium were halted by the Council of State, which decided that the construction plans of the stadium were contrary to the Constitution of Greece.
+However, shortly before the construction of the new stadium was to commence, it was halted by the Council of State, which decided that the construction plans of the stadium were contrary to the Constitution of Greece.

-In 2005, Dimitris Melissanidis was a candidate for the presidency of AEK, and presented a plan for the construction of a stadium at the area of Nikos Goumas, bearing the name Hagia Sophia.
+In 2005, Dimitris Melissanidis was a candidate for the presidency of AEK, and presented a plan for the construction of a stadium at the area of Nikos Goumas, bearing the name Agia Sophia.
 However, he lost the elections.

 In 2007, AEK Athens FC's president Demis Nikolaidis was developing a project to build a 50,000-capacity stadium at Ano Liosia.
 The plan was canceled due to a lack of fan support and lack of funds.

-After the bankruptcy and relegation of AEK Athens FC in 2013, Dimitris Melissanidis took up the reorganization of the club and recovered the plan of Hagia Sophia in a press conference held on 10 July 2013.
+After the bankruptcy and relegation of AEK Athens FC in 2013, Dimitris Melissanidis took up the reorganization of the club and re-introduced the plan of Hagia Sophia in a press conference held on 10 July 2013.

-The first presentation of the stadium took place on 2 October 2013 in the Miltos Kountouras hall at the Nea Filadelfia High School.
+The first presentation of the stadium took place on 2 October 2013 in the Miltos Kountouras hall at the Nea Filadelfeia High School.
 The project manager of the stadium Dimitris Andriopoulos announced the first features and facilities.
 The stadium will fulfill the criteria to be a four-category in the UEFA stadium categories, it will have a capacity of 32,500 and will have 40 suites.
 There will be a museum about the Greek refugees who left from Asia Minor in 1922.
-It will offer 1,500–2,000 jobs during its construction and 250 - 400 permanent jobs when it will be constructed.
+It will offer 1,500–2,000 jobs during its construction and 250,400 permanent jobs when it was constructed.
 The stadium's construction was expected to begin in 2014 and finish by 2015.
 The first images of the stadium were also exposed.
-The stadium is designed after the Walls of Constantinople where the club is originated from, and it will resemble a castle from the outside.
+The stadium is designed after the Walls of Constantinople where the club originated from, and it will resemble a castle from the outside.